Side-On/Film-Pairs/README.md

 #### Code used

 - https://kiran6248.github.io/MS2-PokemonGo/ This was used for the timer function within the game.
-It was similar to what I had previously written, however gave a better way of keeping track of time during the card flips, as well as being able to reset the timer when the game was restarted
+It was similar to what I had previously written, however gave a better way of keeping track of time during the card flips, as well as being able to reset the timer when the game was restarted.
+In the user’s code comments they state that the code was taken from stackoverflow, however there is no link provided for me to give.

 - https://stackoverflow.com/ was used for various pieces of code, as well as to compare my code with others to help troubleshoot

 - https://www.w3schools.com/ was used similarly to stackoverflow where sample pieces of code were used for some functions, as well as html and css troubleshooting.

 All of the content was written by myself, the cards were designed and created by myself.
 The images were taken from various websites detailed about.